elaineliu05/SDS-Inclusive-Syllabus/README.md

 Course Materials: [Course textbook](https://www.google.com/)

 **Disclaimer**: This is a condensed version of the full syllabus - more information can be found in the other files in this repository.
 I aim to make the class more inclusive, starting with an easy-to-read, short document that outlines the basic information of this course.
-I encourage all students to reach out anytime if you are facing issues with anything, especially regarding inclusivity.
+If you are facing issues with accessibility or inclusivity, I encourage you all to reach out to me anytime.

 ## A Little Bit About the Course
 Insert brief summary of course.
 For instance, include course goals and learning objectives.